-You may be the boss of your franchise business after the training, and being professional will make you a great leader.
+As the boss of your franchise business, professionalism will make you a great leader.

 Be a team player

-Yes, you have to start building yourself before diving into the franchising world.
-The training program is just the beginning, but your perspective on the franchise business should be your strong backbone along the way.
+Building yourself before entering the franchising world is crucial.
+The training program is just the beginning, but your perspective on the franchise business should serve as a strong foundation throughout your journey.

 Success in franchising depends on both evaluating a good franchise training program and developing the necessary qualities for running a business.